rajat343/multiple_pdf_qa/README.md

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 -   Built with [Streamlit](https://streamlit.io/)
 -   Uses [LangChain](https://python.langchain.com/) for document processing
 -   Powered by [OpenAI](https://openai.com/) GPT-4

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.